ng-Classic/ng-classic/aio/content/guide/web-worker.md

 <div class="alert is-helpful">

-The Angular ClassicCLI does not support running itself in a web worker.
+The Angular Classic CLI does not support running itself in a web worker.

 </div>

 ## Adding a web worker

-To add a web worker to an existing project, use the Angular ClassicCLI `ng generate` command.
+To add a web worker to an existing project, use the Angular Classic CLI `ng generate` command.

 <code-example format="shell" language="shell">